Yassine-El-M/Yassine-El-M/README.md

+Udacity x Bertelsmann Scholarship - Introduction to Machine Learning with TensorFlow This repo contains the 3 projects for the Udacity Intro to Machine Learning with TensorFlow course.

+Supervised Learning - Finding Donors for CharityML Deep Learning - Image Classification with Tensorflow Unsupervised Learning - Identify Customer Segments with Arvato

 - 👋 Hi, I’m Yassine-El-Marhraoui, Masters in Actuarial Sciences and Risk Management
 - 👀 I’m a data science enthusiast.
 - 🌱 I’m currently diving into the field of Machine Learning.